mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ## Server-side sorting

-Sorting can be run service-side by setting the `sortingMode` prop to `server`, and implementing the `onSortModelChange` handler.
+Sorting can be run server-side by setting the `sortingMode` prop to `server`, and implementing the `onSortModelChange` handler.

 {{"demo": "pages/components/data-grid/sorting/ServerSortingGrid.js", "bg": "inline"}}